mvmprojects/MVM-Kitchen-Sink/Other Topics/AZ-900 Study Notes/AZ-900 study notes.md

 #### Other notes:

 -**Azure AD Conditional Access:** Conditional Access policies at their simplest are if-then statements.
 If a user wants to access a resource, then they must complete an action, such as multi-factor authentication.
-Filters for policies can focus on devices, (trusted) locations, specific applications, and can be set to Block or Grant access.
+Filters for policies can focus on (among other things) users, devices, (trusted) locations or specific applications.
+They can be set to Block or Grant access based on the context.
 A commonly applied policy is to require MFA for users with administrative roles. https://learn.microsoft.com/en-us/azure/active-directory/conditional-access/overview

 -*Passwordless* involves replacing the use of a password with *something you are or know* such as biometric data or a PIN, combined with *something you have* such as a phone or security key.
 One such authentication option is *Hello for Windows*, where the biometric and PIN credentials are directly tied to the user's PC, which prevents access from anyone other than the owner.
 Hello for Windows integrates with Azure AD.